fl0w1nd/openwrt-tailscale/README.md

 ## Overview

-This is an auto-updating Tailscale installation script for OpenWrt routers.
-It provides a streamlined way to install and maintain Tailscale on OpenWrt systems with automatic updates and proper integration with the OpenWrt init system.
+This is an auto-updating Tailscale installation manager for OpenWrt routers.
+It provides a streamlined way to install and maintain Tailscale with proper integration with the OpenWrt procd system.

 ## Features

-- **On-Demand Binary Download**: Automatically downloads the appropriate Tailscale binaries for your device architecture
+- **Interactive Installer**: Menu-driven installation with clear options
+- **Dual Storage Modes**: Choose between persistent (`/opt/tailscale`) or RAM (`/tmp/tailscale`)
-- **Auto-Updates**: Includes a scheduled update checker that keeps Tailscale up to date
+- **Auto-Updates**: Daily cron job keeps Tailscale up to date
-- **OpenWrt Integration**: Properly integrates with OpenWrt's init system (procd)
+- **OpenWrt Integration**: Full UCI configuration and procd service management
-- **Minimal Footprint**: Installs binaries to `/opt/tailscale` to avoid issues with storage constraints
-- **Convenient Wrappers**: Provides wrapper scripts that ensure binaries are downloaded when needed
+- **Network-Aware Startup**: Retry logic for environments with delayed network (e.g., OpenClash)
+- **Complete Lifecycle**: Install, update, uninstall, and status check in one script

 ## Installation